breakfireaus/weather-dashboard/README.md

 ## Description

-A Weather dashboard that displays the current weather and gives you a 5 day forecast
+A Weather dashboard that displays the current weather and gives you a 5 day forecast.
+This was created for users to be able to see the weather today and the future.
+The motivation for this was to practice my skills and learn how to use server APIs

 ## Table of Contents